 Cyber security firm - more evidence North Korea linked to Bangladesh heist

-Cyber security firm Kaspersky Lab on Monday said it had obtained digital evidence that bolsters suspicions by some researchers that North Korea was involved in last year's US$81 million cyber heist of the Bangladesh central bank's account at the Federal Reserve Bank of New York.
+Cyber security firm Kaspersky Lab on Monday said it had obtained digital evidence that bolsters suspicions by some researchers that North Korea was involved in last year's US$81 million (64.87 million pounds) cyber heist of the Bangladesh central bank's account at the Federal Reserve Bank of New York.

-REUTERS: Cyber security firm Kaspersky Lab on Monday said it had obtained digital evidence that bolsters suspicions by some researchers that North Korea was involved in last year's US$81 million cyber heist of the Bangladesh central bank's account at the Federal Reserve Bank of New York.
+REUTERS: Cyber security firm Kaspersky Lab on Monday said it had obtained digital evidence that bolsters suspicions by some researchers that North Korea was involved in last year's US$81 million (64.87 million pounds) cyber heist of the Bangladesh central bank's account at the Federal Reserve Bank of New York.

 Russian-based Kaspersky released a 58-page report on Lazarus, a group linked to the heist in Bangladesh and the 2014 attack on Sony's Hollywood studio, which the U.S. government blamed on North Korea.